-OUR BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE ADVISORY APPROVAL OF THE THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS AS DISCLOSED IN THIS PROXY STATEMENT.
+OUR BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE ADVISORY APPROVAL OF THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS AS DISCLOSED IN THIS PROXY STATEMENT.

-As required under Section 14A of the Exchange Act, we are asking stockholders to approve an advisory resolution on the compensation of our NEOs as reported in this Proxy Statement.
-At our 2017 Annual meeting, stockholders voted to hold an advisory vote on executive compensation on an annual basis.
-Accordingly, we have determined to submit an advisory vote regarding the compensation of our NEOs to our stockholders at each annual meeting until the Company seeks another advisory vote on the frequency of the advisory vote regarding the compensation of our NEOs, which is anticipated to occur at the 2023 Annual Meeting.
+As required under Section 14A of the Exchange Act, we are asking shareholders to approve an advisory resolution on the compensation of our NEOs as reported in this Proxy Statement.
+At our 2017 Annual meeting, shareholders voted to hold an advisory vote on executive compensation on an annual basis and we have submitted an advisory vote regarding the compensation of our NEOs to our shareholders at each annual meeting since that time.
+Subject to this year's advisory approval of the frequency of the advisory approval of the compensation of our NEOs (Proposal 3), we anticipate continuing to hold an advisory vote on executive compensation on an annual basis (with the next one occurring in 2024).

 As described in the "Compensation Discussion and Analysis" section of this Proxy Statement, the Compensation Committee has designed our executive compensation program to align each NEO's compensation with our short-term and long-term performance and to provide the compensation and incentives needed to attract, motivate and retain the NEOs who are crucial to our success.
-We urge stockholders to read the "Compensation Discussion and Analysis" and the related tables and narratives, which describe in more detail how our NEO compensation policies and procedures operate and how they achieve our compensation objectives.
+We urge shareholders to read the "Compensation Discussion and Analysis" and the related tables and narratives, which describe in more detail how our NEO compensation policies and procedures operate and how they achieve our compensation objectives.
 All of this information provides detailed discussion and analysis of the compensation of our NEOs including the following: